Everything we know about the Florida Dollar General Shooting

 Timeline of the shooting

-The gunman left his parents’ house in Clay County, Florida and headed to Jacksonville around 11.40am on Saturday, law enforcement said.
+The gunman left his parents’ house in Clay County, Florida and headed to Jacksonville around 11.40am on the same day as the 60th anniversary of the March on Washington and Dr Martin Luther King Jr’s “I Have a Dream” speech.

+At around 12.23pm, the shooter drove to a Family Dollar discount store, about a mile and a half from the Dollar General where the shooting occurred.

+He entered the store, seemingly unarmed, and even held the door for some customers before returning to his vehicle six minutes later.
+At around 12.30pm he left the Family Dollar.

+Mr Waters said from security cameras, it appears the gunman was first targetting the Family Dollar but chose to leave after a security vehicle pulled into the parking lot.

-He first went to the campus of Edward Waters University, a historically Black college, where he refused to identify himself to a security guard and was told to leave the campus.
+He then went to the campus of Edward Waters University, a historically Black college, where he was captured putting on a tactical vest in the parking lot.

+Students who observed the gunman reported him to a campus security guard, Lieutenant Antonio Bailey, who confronted the gunman before he left the campus.

 “The individual returned to their car and left campus without incident.
-The encounter was reported to the Jacksonville Sheriff’s Office by EWU security,” the school said in a press release.
+The encounter was reported to the Jacksonville Sheriff’s Office by EWU security,” Edward Waters University said in a press release.

+Zachary Faison, the president of Edward Waters University called Mr Bailey “our hero” for acting immediately.

+At around 1.08pm, the gunman went to Dollar General where he shot and killed Carr in the parking lot.
+He then entered the store and killed Laguerre and Gallion.

-Shortly after 1pm, the gunman’s father received a text from his son, telling him to check his computer.
-His parents then found “several manifestoes” written by the gunman, intended for his parents, law enforcement, and the media.
-The sheriff called the writing, “the diary of a madman” on Sunday.
+The gunman then texted his father telling him to check his computer.
+His parents discovered “several” written “manifestoes” intended for his parents, law enforcement and the media.
+The sheriff called the writing, “the diary of a madman”.

-Just before 2pm, his father called the Clay County Sheriff’s office, according to Sheriff Waters, but “by that time, [the shooter] had begun his shooting spree inside the Dollar General”.
+Just before 2pm, his father called the Clay County Sheriff’s office, according to Mr Waters, but “by that time, [the shooter] had begun his shooting spree inside the Dollar General”.

 What weapons were used?

-The shooter used an AR-15 style rifle as well as a Glock handgun.
+The shooter used an AR-15-style rifle as well as a Glock handgun.
 One photo, shared on the sheriff’s office Facebook page, showed a close-up of the gun with at least two swastikas and illegible writing in white paint or marker on one side.

 The weapon had “Palmetto State Armory” and “PA-15” engraved.
 Palmetto State Armory’s website describes PA-15 rifles as “our interpretation of the legendary AR-15 rifle that you have grown to love”.

-Another chilling photo captured a weapon beside what appears to be a pool of blood.

-“Those were not his parents’ guns,” Sheriff Waters clarified at the press conference.
+“Those were not his parents’ guns,” Mr Waters clarified at the press conference.
 “I can’t say that he owned them but I know his parents didn’t – his parents didn’t want them in their house.”

 The shooter was previously involved in a 2016 domestic incident but was not arrested, the sheriff added.